 Discovering that your spouse has been unfaithful can be absolutely devastating.
 You vowed to love each other and be faithful to each other until death, but now the person you thought you knew so well has completely betrayed you.
 So, what can you do?

 You may be wondering whether you can get a Catholic annulment instead of a divorce when you learn your spouse has cheated.
-This week’s Catholic Annulment - Another Chance blog discusses Catholic annulments in the case of adultery and whether it’s possible.
+This week’s Catholic Annulment - Another Chance blog discusses if a Catholic can divorce for adultery and what other options are possible.

 Catholic Annulment - Another Chance is a group of professionals made up of both current and former church judges who can provide you with the assistance you need to make your Catholic annulment process simple and stress-free.
 Read on to learn more about Catholic annulment in the case of adultery and contact Catholic Annulment Another Chance to begin your annulment process today!